Skip to main content

 • resource limits set in the resource profiles

-• hardware resource profiles set limits globally, per site or per host
+• system resource profiles set limits globally, per site or per host

 • tenant resource profiles set limits per tenant or per assigned site